top of page

 John Edward at first concentrated on producing Twist tobacco but soon decided to also produce snuff, acquiring a mill just south of Kendal.
 But this business expansion proved too much and his went bankrupt several years later with the business goodwill, trademarks and recipes being bought back by Samuel Gawith (II).

-But this did not last long and in 1887, William Henry Gawith and Henry Hoggarth took over the tobacco manufacturing business of Nobel and Wilson, a small time tobacconists with a snuff grinding mill at Natland Mill Beck on the edge of Kendal and a factory in the Woolpack Yard in the centre of Kendal.
-Within a year the Gawith & Hoggarth company had leased a mill just a short distance a way at Helsington Laithes and moved the machinery from Natland Mill Beck and some from Lowther Street there.
+But this did not last long and in 1887, William Henry Gawith and Henry Hoggarth took over the tobacco manufacturing business of Nobel and Wilson, a small time tobacconists with a snuff grinding mill on the edge of Kendal and a factory in the centre of Kendal.
+Within a year the Gawith & Hoggarth enterprise had leased Helsington mill.

-In 1890 William Henry married his partner's sister, Harriet Hoggarth and they moved to Belmont Terrace in Kendal.
-But just two years later, John Edward died, leaving 27 Lowther Street un-occupied and with William becoming the main owner of the property.
-The Gawith Hoggarth partnership had outgrown its premises in the Woolpack Yard and thus moved the factory and offices into 27 Lowther Street.
+In 1890 William Henry married his partner's sister, Harriet Hoggarth.
+Just two years later, his older brother, John Edward died and William became the main owner of the property at Lowther Street.
+The Gawith and Hoggarth partnership had outgrown its premises in the centre of Kendal and thus moved the factory and offices into 27 Lowther Street.

-Just 2 years later, at the age of 39, William died leaving a daughter, Constance Ada and a son, Samuel Henry (IV) who was only 4 years old.
+Just 2 years later, at the age of 39, William died leaving a daughter and a son, Samuel Henry (IV) who was only 4 years old.
 In 1905 Samuel Henry left school at 14 and entered the family firm.

-Samuel Henry Gawith (IV) married Emily Ruth Nelson in 1917, living at 'Runswick' in Kentrigg, a valley just outside of Kendal and they had 4 children – Nancy, Donald, Geoffrey and Alan.
+Samuel Henry Gawith (IV) married Emily Ruth Nelson in 1917 and they had 4 children – Nancy, Donald, Geoffrey and Alan.
 It was the second son, Geoffrey that entered the family business at the age of 16 in 1938.
 In 1946 Geoffrey married Margaret Theressa Hodgson and they had 3 children – Alan, John and Helen.

 In 1941 Geoffrey joined the RAF as a pilot and was honoured with the Dutch Flying Cross.
 After the war in 1946, he became a director of the firm.
 Frank Hoggarth also carried out war time military service.